rladstaetter/LogoRRR/README.md

 ## Usage

-You can start LogoRRR via double click from the Desktop.
-You can select a log file to display via drag'n drop.
+You can start LogoRRR via double click from the Desktop and provide one or more log files via drag'n drop.

-Alternatively, you can start LogoRRR via command line and provide the path to the log file as command line parameter.
+Alternatively, you can start LogoRRR via command line and provide the path to the log file as command line parameter (or multiple at once if you like).

 ## Motivation